ksu-cs-textbooks/cc410/content/z-examples/05-debugging-logging/02-python.md

 python3 -m tox
 ```

-5. Confirm that project runs, all unit tests pass, no style errors, no type errors, and documentation generates properly.
+5. Confirm that project runs, no style errors, and tests execute (some tests will fail).

-6. **Follow the Video to Refactor the Code** Continuously commit to Git as changes are made!
+6. **Fix Code to Pass Unit Tests**.
+Use Codio debugger and/or Logging

+7. Add logging to both files

+8. Add `README.md` and discuss how you solved the errors.

-7. Confirm that project runs and has no style errors other than comments.
+9. Confirm that project runs and all tests pass.

-8. When complete, use Git to commit and push updated code.
+10. When complete, use Git to commit and push updated code.

 ```bash
 git add .